hugeicons/hugeicons-react/README.md

-# HugeIcons-React
+# Hugeicons React

-Welcome to HugeIcons-React, an expertly crafted top-notch icon library designed to make your applications look vibrant and dynamic.
+Welcome to Hugeicons React, an expertly crafted top-notch icon library designed to make your applications look vibrant and dynamic.

 With more than 3600 stroke icons available for free, our collection offers a wide range of easily customizable and scalable icons, perfect for enhancing user interfaces.